Recycling & Sanitary Services

 - 1 time per month: Private offices

-Locked Confidential Paper Bins
+Locked Confidential Paper Bins (Employees Only)

-We’ve changed our procedures when it comes to recovering paper containing confidential information: you now have at your disposal locked paper bins in order to ensure a secure process for the destruction of confidential documents on campus.
+You now have at your disposal locked paper bins in order to ensure a secure process for the destruction of confidential documents on campus.
 We invite you to place a work order through your Facility Manager or Administrative Coordinator to have a locked confidential paper bin installed on your floor.